 A Rhodes Scholar, Sara obtained her doctorate in Social Psychology at Oxford University (2004), and her expertise in social identity theory and organizational psychology continue to inform her work.
-She taught at the University of Manitoba, Department of Psychology for two years before changing direction towards health-services research.
+She was also a 2010-11 Harkness Fellow in Health Care Policy and Practice.

 Manitoba Research Chair in Health System Innovation

 Sarah joined the Centre for Healthcare Innovation (CHI) in 2012 when she worked as a Project Manager and Policy Analyst.
 She has recently returned to the CHI as a Research Project Manager, supporting the Health Systems Performance (HSP) platform.